schottsfired/cjp-demo-environment/README.md

 # Docker Compose Demo Environment for CloudBees Jenkins Platform

+*A great way to run CloudBees Jenkins on your laptop with full support for "Docker stuff"!*

 # Included Services
 * Nginx reverse proxy at http://cjp.local
 * CloudBees Jenkins Operations Center (CJOC) 2.7.20.2 at http://cjp.local/cjoc